codesport/arcana-demo-2022/README.md

-# Overview: Who is Arcana
+# Overview: Who is Arcana?

+> The Storage and Privacy Stack for Ethereum dApps

 [Arcana](https://arcana.network/) offers a decentralized, blockchain-based alternative to online file storage services.
 Arcana may be viewed as a blockchain based analog to Dropbox, Google Drive, Microsofts' OneDrive and similair services.